meshcloud/meshcloud-docs/docs/meshstack.logging.md

 ## Location of Log Files

 All log files are stored locally in the VM, container or PaaS system, where the component is running.
-These instances require authentication (e.g. via SSH with a private key) for access to the logs.
+For these instances user authentication  is required (e.g. via SSH with a private key) to access their logs.